Cavity optimization for Unruh effect at small accelerations

-{\it {\bf Conclusions}}-- To summarize, for small accelerations $a/\Delta E \to 0$, the enhancement ${\cal E}(\Delta E)$ in the response rate of the accelerating detector inside a long cylindrical cavity diverges as $(\Delta E/a)^{1/3}$ at the resonance points of the cavity, i.e., $\xi_{mn}/R\Delta E=1$.
+Moreover, in a realistic experimental setup the cylindrical cavity would not be ideal, and the associated $\rho(\omega_k)$ may not really be diverging at the resonance points, as discussed above.
+Nevertheless, using a reasonably regularized cavity expressed by $ \rho(\omega_k)\propto 1/[\beta/R+\sqrt{\omega_{k}^2-(\xi_{mn}/R)^2}]$, with the regularization parameter $\beta\ll 1,$ it can be demonstrated that the dominance of non-inertial contribution near the resonance points is qualitatively independent of the occurrence of divergence in $\rho(\omega_k)$ (see Fig.\ref{fig:BandWidth}).
+Further, such near-resonance features remain present for a realistic cavity with leakage of modes as well, which typically provides a Lorentzian broadening for the inertial detectors.
+In the cylindrical cavity this leakage only modifies the function ${\cal I}(\Delta E,\omega_{k})$, leaving the structure of density of modes $\rho(\omega_k)$, that harbors the resonance, intact.
+For achievable quality factors ($\sim 10^{4-6}$) \cite{Bertet-2016,Zmuidzinas-2010}, the modification in the emission for the case of Rindler motion is only marginal, i.e., $<1\%$ (see the Supplementary material), suggesting the robustness of the scheme.
+5pt {\it {\bf Conclusions}}-- To summarize, for small accelerations $a/\Delta E \to 0$, the enhancement ${\cal E}(\Delta E)$ in the response rate of the accelerating detector inside a long cylindrical cavity diverges as $(\Delta E/a)^{1/3}$ at the resonance points of the cavity, i.e., $\xi_{mn}/R\Delta E=1$.
 Such resonant configurations of cavity can be utilized very fruitfully for observing the Unruh effect at small accelerations if one couples it with stimulated emission.
-Due to the divergent structure of density of field modes, the emission rate of the inertial detector inside the cavity can be shown to be divergent at any of the resonance points, say $R\Delta E=\xi_{mn}$, with a sharp fall off away from it.
-Therefore, to study the non-inertial contribution to the emission rate of the accelerating detector, it is necessary to design a cylindrical cavity with the parameter $R\Delta E$ to be in a close neighborhood of a resonance point, i.e., $R\Delta E=\xi_{mn}+\epsilon$.
-Since the emission rate of the accelerating detector is largest at the smallest of the resonance point, in order to study the non-inertial contribution in the emission rate, one needs to design a cylindrical cavity such that $R \Delta E=\xi_{01}+\epsilon$.
-Thus, overall a cavity could be designed with enough precision that the inertial emission is robust, and then the detector can be accelerated with small enough acceleration in such a way that the non-inertial contribution in the emission rate can be made larger than the inertial emission rate.
-This aspect of suppression/dominance of resonant/non-resonant effects due to the accelerated motion is also observed in recent works \cite{Lochan-2020, Kempf-2021}.
-This realization makes the case of optimization of cavity for directly observing the Unruh effect (assisted emission) at small accelerations very appealing.
-The calculations presented in this paper can easily be generalized for other fields, e.g. for an UDD inside an optical cavity.
-Further, multiple noninteracting accelerated particles, e.g. a beam of UDDs, can be sent inside the cavity, and an integrated enhanced effect can be observed to further strengthen the signal.
+Since the emission rate of the inertial detector has a sharp fall off away from the resonant frequencies, unlike the accelerating case, to study the non-inertial emission rate of the accelerating detector it is advisable to design a cylindrical cavity to be in a close neighborhood of a resonance point, i.e., $R\Delta E=\xi_{mn}+\epsilon$.
+In such a cavity, even with small enough acceleration, the non-inertial emission rate can be made much larger than the inertial emission rate and observable.
+Similar suppression (dominance) of resonant (non-resonant) effects due to the accelerated motion is also observed in recent works \cite{Lochan-2020, Kempf-2021}.